ut-parla/synthetic_graphs/README.md

 The `synthetic` directory is currently maintained to be used as a module in-place.
 It can likely be pip installed, but its not recommended.

 NOTE: GPU BUSY SLEEP requires knowing the steady-state GPU clock frequency.
 This module is configured for Frontera.
-If running on a different system this frequency can the estimated with `estimate_frequency()`.
+If running on a different system this frequency can be estimated with `estimate_frequency()`.
 And example of this is commented out in `run.py`.

 ## Usage